-In this tennis article, I will reveal three tennis serve tips that will help you fix the pinpoint stance and improve your tennis serve technique.
+In this tennis article, I will reveal three tennis serve tips that will help you fix the pinpoint stance.
+Consequently, you can improve your tennis serve technique.
 The stance is one of the most important elements for building a world class tennis serve.
 Most junior, college, club, and professional tennis players use a pinpoint stance on their serves.

-However, I have seen many mistakes being made with this specific stance that result in lack of serve rhythm, timing and tempo.
-Thus, they struggle to hit a great topspin serve and use it as a weapon to dominate their opponents from the start of the point.
+However, I have seen many mistakes being made that result in lack of serve rhythm, timing and tempo.
+Thus, they struggle to hit a great topspin serve and use it as a weapon to dominate their opponents.

-If you have followed me for any length of time, you know that I prefer to get into a solid platform stance where I can push off of both feet.
+If you have followed my coaching system, you know that I prefer to get into a solid platform stance.
+This is because you can push off of both feet effectively. .
 Nevertheless, I know many tennis players worldwide and at all levels who rather use a pinpoint stance on their serves.
 Therefore, I have decided to discuss it in more detail and share the common mistakes that may be preventing you from serving your best.

-Tennis players may prefer having a pinpoint stance because they can move their back foot up; thus, they feel like they have better rhythm and momentum.
+Tennis players may prefer having a pinpoint stance because they can move their back foot up.
+Hence, they feel like they have better rhythm and momentum.
 However, I consider that there are some problems that occur when you get into a pinpoint stance.
-Therefore, I wanted to discuss them and share three tennis serve tips that can help you take your serve to the next level.
+Therefore, I wanted to discuss them and share three tennis serve tips that can help you transform your serve.

-I have taught these tennis concepts to hundreds of passionate tennis players over the last fifteen years as a high performance coach.
-I am simply passionate and committed to share the tangible information that can allow you to become a better tennis player.
+I have taught these concepts to hundreds of passionate players over the last fifteen years as a high performance coach.
+I am simply committed to share the tangible information that can allow you to become a better tennis player.

 Are you ready to discover them?
 Let us get started.